TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

    Wait for the completion of one or more child processes.
    *idtype* can be :data:`P_PID`, :data:`P_PGID` or :data:`P_ALL`.
    *id* specifies the pid to wait on.
-   *options* is constructed from the ORing of one or more of :data:`WEXITED`, :data:`WSTOPPED` or :data:`WCONTINUED` and additionally may be ORed with :data:`WNOHANG` or :data:`WNOWAIT`.
+   *options* is constructed kutoka the ORing of one or more of :data:`WEXITED`, :data:`WSTOPPED` or :data:`WCONTINUED` and additionally may be ORed with :data:`WNOHANG` or :data:`WNOWAIT`.
 The return value is an object representing the data contained in the :c:type:`siginfo_t` structure, namely: